erikkrysen/Portfolio/README.md

-# Portfolio website or Erik Krysén
+# Portfolio website of Erik Krysén

-Made in React.
+Made with React.